groonga/gcs.groonga.org/docs/tutorial/index.md

 See also: [Amazon CloudSearch Command Line Tool Reference - Amazon CloudSearch](http://docs.amazonwebservices.com/cloudsearch/latest/developerguide/SvcCLT.html).

-There are two large difference between cs-commands and gcs-commands.
+There are two large differences between cs-commands and gcs-commands.

 First, Amazon's cs-commands require authentication but gcs-commands don't implement it yet.
 You can omit authentication related parameters.